EngstromJimmy/EngstromJimmy.se/EngstromJimmySe/Posts/2022-10-03-BlazorTailwind.md

 ---

-This is a draft of a blog post about using Tailwind with Blazor.
-I will update this post as I go along.
-This blog post will be published on my blog https://engstromjimmy.com/

 ## The problem?
 Back in the day when I learned CSS, it was a big thing not to repeat yourself. you should have all the styles in one central place.
 Then came isolated CSS, which simply meant we writing CSS for one single component and the styles will not affect anything else on the site.